A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: System Stability

-\end{thm} \begin{proof} It is necessary to compute the limiting average drift term $D^*$ defined in equation \eqref{eq:D*} in order prove the result.
-To do this, the vector solution
+and $\eins[m]$ is the $m$-dimensional column vector of ones.
+All multiplicative and additive binary relationships in Eqn. \eqref{eq:pos_rec_crit} are performed element-wise, save for the operation `$\,\cdot$', which denotes the vector dot product. \end{thm} \begin{proof} Let $\wPhi$ be the jump process of $\Phi$.
+The criterion given in Eqn. \eqref{eq:pos_rec_crit} for the positive recurrence of $\Phi$ will be derived from the limiting average drift $\tD^*$ of $\wPhi$ that was defined in Eqn. \eqref{eq:D*}.
+In order to compute $\tD^*$, the row-vector solution

-of \eqref{eq:pi*_system} is required.
+of the system expressed by Eqn. \eqref{eq:pi*_system} is required.
 Note that the vector is written in partitioned form according to the states $(i,j,k)\in\Sphi$.
-For example, the notation $\py{i}$ denotes the $(3\times m)$-dimensional partition of $\bpist$ for which $i$ is held constant and $\py{i}[j]$ the $m$-dimensional partition for which both $i$ and $j$ are fixed.
+For example, the notation $\py{i}$ denotes the $3m$-dimensional partition of $\bpist$ for which $i$ is held constant and $\py{i}[j]$ the $m$-dimensional partition for which both $i$ and $j$ are fixed.